-By the 1870's, the Kai Iwi area had become a major gum digging area, with the largest gum digging camp was located at Johnsons's Swamp, south of Lake Kai Iwi3.
-Gum digging expanded to include to the eastern shores of Lake Taharoa and supported a general store that was established at Pine Beach in 1892.
-In the 1920's there was approximately 100 people said to have lived on the shores of the lakes and most were gum diggers.
+By the 1870's, the Kai lwi area had become a major gumdigging area, with the largest gumdigging camp located at Johnsons' Swamp, south of Lake Kai lwi.
+Gumdigging expanded to include to the eastern shores of Lake Taharoa and supported a general store that was established at Pine Beach in 1892.
+In the 1920's there were approximately 100 people said to have lived on the shores of the lakes and most were gumdiggers.
 Around this time there were various attempts to extend gum retrieval in the area and flax was harvested as a local industry.